-Reason: To ensure that the issues arising from historic shallow coal mine workings close to the site are adequately dealt with in order to ensure the safety of the construction, in accordance with Policy NE5 of Burnley's Local Plan (July 2018).
+Reason: To ensure that the issues arising from the presence of mineshafts and historic shallow coal mine workings at the site are adequately dealt with in order to ensure the safety of the construction, in accordance with Policy NE5 of Burnley's Local Plan (July 2018).

-29. Prior to the commencement of built development above ground level, details of the design and implementation of a surface water sustainable drainage scheme, based on sustainable drainage principles, shall be submitted to and approved in writing by the Local Planning Authority.
+31. Prior to the commencement of built development above ground level, details of the design and implementation of a surface water sustainable drainage scheme, based on sustainable drainage principles and the principles set out in the submitted site specific flood risk assessment (reference 6376/R1, prepared by Lees Roxburgh, dated May 2021), shall be submitted to and approved in writing by the Local Planning Authority.
 The approved scheme shall thereafter be implemented and completed in accordance with the approved scheme prior any dwelling to any dwelling within each phase of the development being first occupied.
 The approved drainage scheme shall be retained at all times thereafter.